aero-jet/xcode-aero-monokai/README.md

-# xcode-aero-monokai
+# Aero Monokai Xcode theme

-An Xcode theme
+This is a theme for Xcode based off the [One Monokai](https://marketplace.visualstudio.com/items?itemName=azemoh.one-monokai) theme from VSCode.